rjlopez2/my_site/_pages/about.md

  Hi there!

- Welcome to my personal website.
+ Welcome

- Here you will find some quick information about me and my interests.
-Stay tuned!
+I use this space to share a few things about myself mostly (but not exlcusively) orientated to my work and interests.